Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Optimal transport in the flat torus

-The idea of this section is to take advantage that any $d^2$-concave function $f$ is continuous whereby it is finite.
-Moreover, it has bounded continuity modulus, so we can apply Arzelá-Ascoli's Theorem by fixing the constants. \begin{Lemma} Every $d^2$-concave function $f$ is Lipchitz with constant $2$ and with respect to the metric $d$. \end{Lemma}
+The idea of this section is to take advantage of the fact that any $d^p$-concave function $f$ is continuous whereby it is finite.
+Moreover, it has bounded continuity modulus, so we can apply Arzelá-Ascoli's Theorem by fixing the constants. \begin{Lemma} Every $d^p$-concave function $f$ is Lipschitz (in its definition domain $\operatorname{dom}(f)$) with constant $L= 2\,p\, d^{\frac{p-1}{2}}$, with respect to the metric \eqref{ground_distance}. \end{Lemma}